Murder of Kitty Genovese

-In the early hours of March 13, 1964, Kitty Genovese, a 28-year-old bartender, was raped and stabbed to death outside the apartment building where she lived in the Kew Gardens neighborhood of the Queens borough of New York City, United States.
+Kitty Genovese, a 28-year-old bartender, was raped and stabbed to death on March 13, 1964, outside the apartment building where she lived in the Kew Gardens neighborhood of the Queens borough of New York City, United States.
 Two weeks after the murder, The New York Times published an article claiming that thirty-seven witnesses saw or heard the attack, and that none of them called the police or came to her aid.
 However, subsequent investigations revealed that the extent of public apathy was exaggerated.
 While some neighbors heard her cries, many did not realize the severity of the situation.
-The incident prompted inquiries into what became known as the bystander effect, or "Genovese syndrome," and the murder became a staple of U.S. psychology textbooks for the next four decades.
+The incident prompted inquiries into what became known as the bystander effect, or "Genovese syndrome", and the lack of any urgent response by many of Genovese's neighbors became a topic reviewed in U.S. psychology textbooks for the next four decades.

 Researchers have since uncovered major inaccuracies in the Times article, and police interviews revealed that some witnesses had attempted to contact authorities.
-In 1964, reporters at a competing news organization discovered that the Times article was inconsistent with the facts, but they were unwilling at the time to challenge Times editor Abe Rosenthal.
-In 2007, an article in the American Psychologist found "no evidence for the presence of 38 witnesses, or that witnesses observed the murder, or that witnesses remained inactive".
+In 1964, reporters at a competing news organization discovered that the Times article was inconsistent with the facts, but were unwilling at the time to challenge Times editor Abe Rosenthal.
+In 2007, an article in American Psychologist found "no evidence for the presence of 38 witnesses, or that witnesses observed the murder, or that witnesses remained inactive".
 In 2016, the Times called its own reporting "flawed", stating that the original story "grossly exaggerated the number of witnesses and what they had perceived".

 Winston Moseley, a 29-year-old Manhattan native, was arrested during a house burglary six days after the murder.
 While in custody, he confessed to killing Genovese.
 At his trial, Moseley was found guilty of murder and sentenced to death.
 His sentence was commuted to life imprisonment.
 Moseley died in prison on March 28, 2016, at the age of 81, having served 52 years.